sea anemones text index | photo index

 Human uses: Unfortunately, this beautiful anemone is collected for the live aquarium trade.

-Status and threats: Bubble tip anemones are not listed among the threatened animals of Singapore, but the anemone fishes that rely on them are on the Red List.
+Status and threats: As at 2024, it is assessed not to be approaching the criteria for being listed among the threatened animals in Singapore.
+But the anemone fishes that rely on them are on the Red List.
 However, like other animals harvested for the live aquarium trade, most die before they can reach the retailers.
 Without professional care, most die soon after they are sold.
 Those that do survive are unlikely to breed successfully.
-Like other creatures of the intertidal zone, they are affected by human activities such as reclamation and pollution.
-Trampling by careless visitors, and over-collection also have an impact on local populations.

 Bubble-tip anemones on Singapore shores